-Besides its insurance activities, a.s.r. is active in the Dutch real estate market as an investor, investment manager and project developer through its dedicated subsidiaries 'ASR Real Estate B.V.' ('a.s.r. real estate') and 'a.s.r. vastgoed projecten' ('a.s.r. vp'). a.s.r. vp will cease to exist after the projects are completed or sold.
+Besides its insurance activities, a.s.r. is active in the Dutch real estate market as an investor, investment manager and a project developer through its dedicated subsidiary ASR Real Estate B.V. ('a.s.r. real estate') and 'a.s.r. vastgoed projecten' (a.s.r. v.p.) a.s.r. vp will cease to exist after the projects are completed or sold.
+Since 2019 a.s.r. real estate decided to further focus on the infrastructure asset class with a focus on renewable energy.